 To be honest, macaroni salad never lasts very long in my fridge – someone has always got their eye on it!
 If I do need to save it, though, it will stay good refrigerated for 3 to 5 days if well sealed in an airtight container.
 Some even say the flavor gets better if it spends a night in the fridge.
 Just be sure to give it a good toss before serving.

-If you’ve set your macaroni salad out for longer than 2 hours, it will need to be tossed out.
+If you’ve set this dish out for longer than 2 hours, it will need to be tossed out.

 Recipes to Serve with Classic Macaroni Salad